Venafi/firefly-playground/docs/index.md

         * A working GitHub account
         * Venafi Cloud account for {{ component_name }} - you can signup for a free 30 day trial [here](https://venafi.com/try-venafi/firefly/)
         * An API key for your Venafi Cloud account.
-This can be obtained as follows:
-            1. Log in to TLS Protect Cloud.
-            2. In the menu bar, click your **avatar** in the top-right corner, and then click **Preferences**.
-            3. On the **API Keys** tab, click the link to generate and copy your API key.
+Use the instructions below to get your API key.